KevLan2A/KevLan2A/README.md

 - 👋 Hi, I’m @KevLan2A
-- 👀 I’m interested in ...
+- 👀 I’m a French learner
 - 🌱 I’m currently learning Front End tech

 - 📫 How to reach me : by discord or Whatsapp